avsm/signpostd/README.md

-A Signpost client and server
+A Signpost client and server (unreleased code : work in progress!)
 ----------------------------

-What is a Signpost?
+And what is a Signpost?
 Coming soon!

 To build it you need: